League of Ireland B Division: Dalkey United controversy

-Athlone title
+Athlone and Rovers titles

-In 1983–84 Athlone Town Reserves won the B Division title, now known as the Egan C&C Trophy.
-Other teams in the B Division this season included Dublin University, Monaghan United, Longford Town, St Brendan's, Belgrove, Shamrock Rovers B and the reserve teams of Waterford United, Dundalk, Shelbourne, Drogheda, St Patrick's Athletic, Bohemians and UCD.
+In 1983–84, Monaghan United joined the league and Athlone Town Reserves won the B Division title, by now known as the Egan C&C Trophy.
+Other teams in the B Division this season included Dublin University, Longford Town, St Brendan's, Belgrove, Shamrock Rovers B and the reserve teams of Waterford United, Dundalk, Shelbourne, Drogheda, St Patrick's Athletic, Bohemians and UCD.
 The Athlone Town team included Fran Hitchcock, John Caulfield and Turlough O'Connor, who was their highest goalscorer.
 O'Connor had earlier played for Town in the same division back in its debut season of 1964–65.

-UCD title
+Shamrock Rovers B added to their 1967–68 trophy with two more league titles in 1984–85 and 1986–87.

+1990s and dissolution

+Shamrock Rovers added to their trophy haul with another league title in the 1995–96 season.
 In 1997–98, after 28 years of membership, UCD won its first ever B Division title.
 Their B team finished their 24-match campaign unbeaten.
+In 2005, the national League of Ireland 'B' Division became the League of Ireland U21 Division and the League moved to a summer season.